mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 - TODO: Introduce hidden arguments.
 (Arguments which are excluded from help.)
 - TODO: Introduce argument categories, so that they can be grouped by category when displaying usage help, as grep does.
 - TODO: Introduce verb categories, so that they can be grouped by category when displaying usage help, as git does.
+- TODO: Add replacement variables to description strings.
+For example, $(ProgramName)
+- TODO: Add a double codec
+- TODO: Add a duration codec which allows supplying durations like 1s or 200ms
+- TODO: Rename codecs to converters
+- TODO: Refrain from **ever** writing to the console and from **ever** exiting the current process.
+I had an issue where I was using Clio for parsing strings within a WPF application, and a malformed string would cause the WPF application to inexplicably exit, this must be avoided.

 ## Will not do: